jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Water Orm.md

 RacialMods: +4 Perception
 Languages: Aquan (cannot speak)
 SQ: water travel
+SpecialAbilities:
+  Elusive (Su): >
-SpecialAbilities: Elusive (Su) Water orms are rarely discovered except by their own choice.
+    Water orms are rarely discovered except by their own choice.
 As a full-round action while in water, a water orm can move up to its run speed (200 ft.) without leaving any trace of its passage (identical in effect to pass without trace).
 An elusive water orm gains a +40 circumstance bonus to its Stealth check.
 In addition, when not in combat, a water orm is considered to be under the effects of a nondetection spell.
 These effects function at caster level 20th and cannot be dispelled.
+  Water Travel (Su): >
-Water Travel (Su) As a full-round action once per day, a water orm can dissolve into water, appearing only as a long, dark, serpentine stretch of water that looks similar to the passage of a school of fish when viewed from above the water.
+    As a full-round action once per day, a water orm can dissolve into water, appearing only as a long, dark, serpentine stretch of water that looks similar to the passage of a school of fish when viewed from above the water.
 While in this form, the water orm swims at a speed of 600 feet per round (60 mph) and gains a +40 bonus on all Swim checks.
 It cannot attack or take any action other than swimming in this form, and can remain in this form for up to 8 hours at a time.
 A water orm can revert to its solid form from this state as a free action.
 Water orms are unable to pass into or through salt water when using this ability.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: